BenjaminHoegh/ParsedownExtended/README.md

 - [Community](#community)
 - [Copyright and license](#copyright-and-license)

+## Introduction

+ParsedownExtended is an extention for Parsedown, offering additional features and functionalities.
+It is designed to provide an easy-to-use Markdown parsing solution while extending the capabilities of the base Parsedown library.

 ## Features

-- Task
-- Smartypants
-- Emojis
-- Heading permalink
-- Table of content
-- Keystrokes
-- Highlight
-- Super and subscript
-- Diagrams
-- LaTeX
-- Predefined abbreviation
+ParsedownExtended includes a variety of features to enhance your Markdown parsing experience:

+- **Task Lists:** Create simple task lists in Markdown.
+- **Smartypants:** Automatically convert straight quotes to curly, dashes to en-dash and em-dash, etc.
-- Options for every element of markdown
+- **Emojis:** Support for rendering emojis.
-- And more...
+- **Heading Permalinks:** Generate permalinks for your headings.
+- **Table of Contents:** Automatically generate a table of contents based on headings.
+- **Keystrokes:** Render keystroke combinations.
+- **Marking:** Mark text within your documents for emphasis or distinction.
+- **Superscript and Subscript:** Render text as superscript or subscript.
+- **Diagrams Syntax Support:** Recognizes diagram syntax for integration with libraries like mermaid.js and chart.js.
+- **LaTeX Syntax Support:** Detects LaTeX syntax, suitable for mathematical expressions, to be rendered with libraries like KaTeX.js.
+- **Predefined Abbreviations:** Define and use abbreviations easily.
+- **Customizable Options:** Extensive options for customizing each Markdown element.
+- **Additional Features:** ParsedownExtended continuously evolves, adding more features over time.

 ## Getting started